ompl/ompl/doc/markdown/constrainedPlanningTutorial.md

 ### Planner

 Finally, we can add a planner like normal.
-Let's use `ompl::geometric::PRM`:
+Let's use `ompl::geometric::PRM`, but any other planner in `ompl::geometric` would do.

 ~~~{.cpp}
 auto pp = std::make_shared<og::PRM>(csi);